cdisselkoen/llvm-ir/README.md

 Any contributions to filling these gaps in the C API are greatly appreciated!

 ## Acknowledgments
-`llvm-ir` is heavily inspired by the [`llvm-hs-pure` Haskell package].
+`llvm-ir` took its original inspiration from the [`llvm-hs-pure` Haskell package].
-Most of the data structures in `llvm-ir` are essentially translations from Haskell to Rust of the data structures in `llvm-hs-pure` (with some tweaks).
+Most of the data structures in the original release of `llvm-ir` were essentially translations from Haskell to Rust of the data structures in `llvm-hs-pure` (with some tweaks).
-To a lesser extent, `llvm-ir` borrows from the larger [`llvm-hs` Haskell package] as well.

 ## Changelog for 0.7.0